cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 The available modules are the following.

-- `wbrandom`: Random number generation
+- `wbrandom`: provides functions that allow seed-based random number generation.

-- `wbrotation`: This module provides utility functions for dealing with rotations.
+- `wbrotation`: provides utility functions for dealing with rotations, represented in axis-angle, quaternions or matrix format.
-Notation assumptions are made both for input and return parameters

-- `wbvector2`:
+- `wbvector2`: provides utility functions to manipulate two-dimensional vectors.

-- `wbvector3`:
+- `wbvector3`: provides utility functions to manipulate three-dimensional vectors.

-- `wbmath`:
+- `wbmath`: provides commonly needed mathematical functions.

-- `wbgeometry`:
+- `wbgeometry`: provides geometry related functions, allowing for instance to create splines.

 The functions exported by each module are: